Adopt a Pet

 - The entire process takes roughly a week to 10 days.

-The Sandton and Eastern Metro SPCA also recommends the following before adopting one of our animals:
+The Sandton SPCA also recommends the following before adopting one of our animals:

 - If you have a male dog already, we prefer you to adopt a female (to avoid dominance fighting).

-- If you have other pets (especially dogs), we urge you to bring them to the Sandton and Eastern Metro SPCA for a “meet & greet” with your new adopted pet.
+- If you have other pets (especially dogs), we urge you to bring them to the shelter for a “meet & greet” with your new adopted pet.

 - As we often have no history on a dog or cat we cannot always be sure how they will react to children.
 We therefore suggest you bring your kids to meet the animal you have chosen, to make sure they get on with one another.